mayahiro/go-bootstrap/README.md

 ## Constraints

-The design is intentionally narrow so the generator can stay predictable.
+The design is intentionally narrow so the generator can stay predictable, source-located diagnostics can stay clear, and the generated code can remain plain Go.

 - The generator assumes one bootstrap spec per package.
 - Specs are expected to be written in a generator-friendly style: package-level module or spec declarations, explicit constructor references, and predictable composition.